callumflack/callum-flack-blog-2016/_posts/2016-10-26-amateur-writer.md

 So I almost canned this thing, better things to do and all.

 My biggest design inspiration in the past half decade has been gov.uk's [Design Principles](https://www.gov.uk/design-principles).
 Look at that typography!
 Look at the information hierarchy.
 Beautiful.
 And so damn useful; it's my go-to digital product design shortcourse.
 And yes, being a collector-type, I can spot that same [Margaret Calvert font](https://en.wikipedia.org/wiki/Transport_(typeface)#/media/File:Road.sign.arp.750pix.jpg) here on the warning signs along the Cairns beaches.
-Thus, alongside gov.uk sits the webblogs of [Ben Terrett](http://noisydecentgraphics.typepad.com/) and Russell Davies and genmon's [Interconnected](http://interconnected.org/home/) from which I've been silently feeding for years.
+Alongside gov.uk perusals sit the webblogs of [Ben Terrett](http://noisydecentgraphics.typepad.com/) and Russell Davies and genmon's [Interconnected](http://interconnected.org/home/) from which I've been silently feeding for years.

 Let me get to the point.
 [This morning's post by Mr. Davies](http://russelldavies.typepad.com/planning/2016/10/amateurs-and-experts.html) contained this: